dotlang/language/Enhancements.md

 `promise obj.func(1, 9, 12);`
 Exactly like the way to invoke `for` or `if` statements.

-? - Research more about templates and generics and their use cases to make sure current solution makes sense in real world.

 N - Can we have polymorphism when calling constructor?
 Something like:
 ```
 ParentInterface pi = helper.getInterface();